zzhangjii/learning-library/workshops/docker/DockerJS.md

   ![](images/000JumpStart/JS23.PNG)

-# Make changes to the AlphaOffice application
+### **STEP 4**: Make changes to the AlphaOffice application

-In this section you will make a couple of changes to the AlphaOfficeUI application.
+In this step, you make a couple of changes to the AlphaOfficeUI application.
 One will correct a typo and another will change the background image.
-The flow for this will be as follows:
+The tasks you follow in this step are as follows:

 - Copy the new background image into the container
-- Connect into the AlphaOfficeUI container
+- Connect to the AlphaOfficeUI container
 - Install the vim text editor
 - Fix a typo and specify the new background image
 - Save (docker commit) a copy of the changes to a NEW docker image
 - Start up and test the AlphaOfficeUI container using the NEW image

-## Container In-place Modifications

 ### **STEP 1**: Copy a New Background Image

 Copy a background image file into the running AlphaOfficeUI container.
 This file is in the `/home/opc/AlphaOfficeSetup` directory.

 **NOTE:** Make sure you are still logged in as the `opc` user.
 You can check by typing `whoami`.
-If you are the root user for some reason then Type `su - opc` to login as the opc user.
+If not, type `su - opc` to login as the opc user.

 - **Type or Cut and Paste** the following: